simonsdave/yar/README.md

 ~~~~~

 * start Nonce Store: if memcached isn't already running, in a new terminal window start memcached using
+the following command - by default memcached listens on port 11211

 ~~~~~
 memcached -vv
 ~~~~~

-* start the Authentication Server by running the following in a new terminal window
+* start the Authentication Server by running the following in a new terminal window - by
+default, the Autentication Server listens on port 8000

 ~~~~~
 cd; cd yar; source bin/cfg4dev; cd auth_server; ./auth_server.py --log=info